bgcarlisle/Numbat/README.md

 * No good, built-in way to reconcile multiple extractions
 * Built-in blinding from other extractors' work to minimise validity threats to your systematic review work
 * Built-in assignment manager
-* Google Forms do not accommodate certain data structures, like table data and reference networks
+* Google Forms do not accommodate certain data structures, like table data and citation networks

 ## Installation requirements